Draft Guidelines for Product Environmental Performance Standards and Ecolabels for Voluntary Use in Federal Procurement

 Process for Developing the Standard — Are the procedures to develop, maintain, and update an environmental standard transparent?
 Do they allow for a balance of different stakeholder interests?
 Is there an appeals process for disputes?

 Environmental Effectiveness of the Standard — Are the criteria in the standard/ecolabel that support environmental preferability measurable?
 Do they differentiate among products?
-Does the standard address key stages in the product lifecycle that may pose risks?
+Does the standard address key stages in the product lifecycle that may pose environmental and human health risks?

 Conformity Assessment — Are the procedures and practices by which products are assessed transparent?
 Are there provisions for independent verification that products meet the standard, if necessary?